ka-mateo/Minimap/README.md

 # RedPixel Minimap

 A minimap script for the website PixelCanvas.io hosting templates of the faction named RedPixel.
-Approval of templates for the minimap will be handled by the faction's Commissars of Art and Commissars of Science.
-Please contact a Premier in the [RedPixel Discord Server](https://discord.me/redpixel) if you are a Comrade who wishes to contribute a template.
+Approval of templates for the minimap will be handled by the faction's Deputies, Commissars of Art, and Commissars of Science.
+Please contact ka mateo#1754 (ID: 333082447480750082) or any other a Premier in the [RedPixel Discord Server](https://discord.me/redpixel) if you are a Comrade who wishes to contribute a template to the minimap.

 ### Setup
 #### Step 1: Get Greasemonkey/Tampermonkey